Sigeberht of Wessex

-Sigeberht (meaning roughly "Magnificent Victory") was the King of Wessex from 756 to 757.
+Sigeberht (meaning roughly "Magnificent Victory") was the King of Wessex from 754 or 755, to around 756.

 Sigeberht succeeded his distant relative Cuthred, but was then accused of acting unjustly.
-After ruling a year he was accused of unlawful acts and removed from power by the witan, a council of nobles.
+After ruling a year he was accused of unlawful acts and removed from power by the witan or council of nobles.
 This council was led by Cynewulf who succeeded Sigeberht.
-The former Sigeberht was given control of Hampshire.
+Sigeberht was given control of Hampshire.
 There, he was accused of murder, driven out and ultimately killed.
 It is possible that this happened under the influence of Æthelbald of Mercia.
-His brother Cyneheard was also driven out, but returned in 786 to kill Sigeberht's successor Cynewulf.
+His brother, Cyneheard the Ætheling, was also driven out but returned in 786 to kill Sigeberht's successor Cynewulf.